 Meet the team

-You can follow him by selecting the link to his FutureLearn profile page and selecting ‘follow’.
+You can follow her by selecting the link to his FutureLearn profile page and selecting ‘follow’.
 That way, you’ll be able to see all the comments that he makes.

 Checking your progress